 - Manageable funding mechanisms for meeting the desired benefit levels.
 Determine the cost-sharing strategy between the employer and employees, specifically if employee contributions will be participatory.

 - Investment returns on the fund’s assets.
 Design a comprehensive investment program to meet the desired level of return investment determined by the plan sponsors.
-The board of trustees should adopt an investment policy that contains the elements set forth in the GFOA Best Practice, Pension Investment Policies (2009), and the associated Investment Policy Checklist for Pension Fund Assets (2003).2
+The board of trustees should adopt an investment policy that contains the elements set forth in the GFOA Best Practice, Investment Fee Guidelines for External Management of Defined Benefit Plans.

 - An actuarial valuation on all benefit enhancements, done before enhancements can be approved.
 This ensures a complete understanding of long-term financial impacts.
 Then, a plan should be adopted to fund the changes.